TH50016548/ABAP-Interview-Question/SAP SCRIPTS.md

 Window | Page Window
 ---- | ----
 All the windows are created in this particular section.
 We can give window name and its description. | In page window, we map the already created windows on the pages as well as we can give margins and height width for the windows.

+### 21. How Do We Define Text Symbols?
+Using the control command DEFINE &xy& = ‘100’.

+### 22. What is SAP Script and layout set?
+* SAP Scripts is text management system which is integrated into SAP System.
+It is used for many word processing tasks in SAP.
+* Layout set contains various elements which controls the layout of the page.
+    Those Elements are -
+    * Header
+    * Pages
+    * Windows
+    * Page Windows
+    * Text Elements
+    * Paragraph Formats
+    * Character Formats

+### 23. What are the components of SAP Script?
+Layout set, symbols, function modules like open_form, write_form, close form, print program/driver program etc.

+### 24. What are the ABAP/4 Commands that link to a layout set?
+Call function OPEN-form.
+Call function WRITE-from.
+Call function CLOSE-from

+### 25. How to create shaded box?
+/: POSITION XORIGIN '2' CM YORIGIN '7.5' CM
+/: BOX WIDTH '15' CM HEIGHT '2' CM INTENSITY 10

+### 26. How to display barcodes in SAP Scrtips?
+a.
+Create a Character format in SAP Script.
+b.
+Choose the Bar Code for the character format.